 IT shops may have an unlikely new suitor the next time they search for a cloud computing relationship.
-Computer hardware maker Dell will attempt a major renovation of both its image and product line
+Computer hardware maker Dell will attempt a major renovation of both its image and product line to keep pace with the fast-moving cloud market, as well as increased enterprise demand.

-James Staten, analyst at Forrester
+James Statenanalyst at Forrester

 Later this year, Dell will deliver not only an on-demand application platform -- namely Microsoft's Azure from its own data centers -- but also VMware-based cloud infrastructure for business users, according to the company.
 But it will kick off its renewed cloud initiative this week by disclosing a series of preconfigured hardware appliances for virtualization and private cloud deployments.